codelearner3012/EECS-213/README.md

-# EECS-213
+# GEM-5 Stats Analysis
-GEM5 evaluation
+This project collects GEM5 statistics and analyzes them to calculate and evaluate a cost function.
+The cost function takes into account the cache hit and miss rates and the clock cycles spent fetching from lower level memory.

-1) run.sh: is a bash script to collect and store all the different stats in m5out
-2) cost_function_eval.py: runs through the simulated results and gives out the resulting statistics and optimal cost function
+run.sh: bash script to collect and store all the simulation statistics in m5out cost_function_eval.py: runs through the simulated results and gives out the resulting statistics and optimal configuration based on the calculated cost function.